-This information was collected in September 2016.
+This information was collected in September 2017.

 Subject Textbooks and Instructional Materials/ Year of Adoption From Most Recent Adoption?
 Percent of Students Lacking Own Assigned Copy Reading/Language Arts English language arts textbooks, Houghton Mifflin Harcourt-Collections, were adopted in 2014-15.
 There is one textbook available per student.
 Yes 0 Mathematics Mathematics textbooks, by Carnegie Learning, were adopted in 2014-15.
-Course appropriate, standards- aligned instructional materials have been selected for each mathematics course.
+Course appropriate, standards-aligned instructional materials have been selected for each mathematics course.
 There is one textbook available per student.
 Yes 0 Science Science textbooks were adopted in 2006-07.
 There is one textbook available per student.
 Yes 0 History-Social Science History/Social science textbooks were adopted in 2005-06.
 There is one textbook available per student.
-Yes 0
+Yes 0 Foreign Language Foreign language textbooks are adopted as needed by course.
+Several courses adopted new textbooks in 2016-17, and supplemental books continue to be adopted each year.
+There is one textbook available per student.
+0 Health Health textbooks were adopted in 2016-17.
+There is one textbook available per student.
+Yes 0 Visual and Performing Arts 0